-Above are photographs of an American Quonset Hut which remains in what was known to the local Community as "The Gun Yard". - This is clearly illustrated by the picture above right which is precisely the same Yard as seen from the building shown directly above.
+Above are photographs of an American Quonset Hut which remains in what was known to the local Community as "The Gun Yard".
 The difference in construction is obvious from the British Nissen Hut which stands nearby and is shown below.

 American soldiers of 3rd Battalion, 133rd Infantry, 34th Infantry Division arrived at Tynan Abbey in 1942.

 From 18th October 1943 until 11th April 1944 2nd Battalion, 23rd Infantry of 2nd Infantry Division were billeted there.

 The Water Tank shown here was used in the Camp and water was pumped to it from the nearby Lake.

 It is always pleasing to see some evidence of the soldiers who lived in such places and in one of the buildings remains a "No Smoking" sign as shown above while below is a Belgian Menu Board for the hungry troops which has been preserved and is in super condition.

 This Menu Board was produced by men of 5th Infantry Brigade, known as "Merckem", 3rd Battalion of the Belgian Army who began arriving at Tynan Abbey from 4th June 1945 under the Command of Colonel Couvreur.

 Shown above is all that remains of where Sir Norman Strong who lived in Tynan Abbey in the grounds of which the Americans were camped.

 ( Sir Norman Stronge, who was 86 years old and his son, Sir James,48 years old, were murdered while watching television in the library of Tynan Abbey on 21 January 1981, by members of the Provisional Irish Republican Army, armed with machine guns, who used grenades to break down the locked heavy doors to force entry.